MySQL Deadlock Error when showing a big repository

 To avoid this, you can do it offline.

 After having your repository declared in Redmine, run the following command:

 All commits will be retrieved in the Redmine database.

-#4 Updated by Minjie Zhu over 8 years ago
+#4 Updated by Minjie Zhu almost 9 years ago

 I know this way and it worked well, but in many case users cannot know how long the process will take until they try it, because it depends on the size of repository and the machine power.
 So I think users always try it by browser at first, but sometimes it will return an internal error which users don't know what caused it.
 That is why I think this is a defect of Redmine.